vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-tracker.md

 * Aim trainer: 721 ms, placing me at the 4.3th percentile.
 I expect to improve a little bit here with more practice, to at least get past the percentile for reaction time.

+## 2025-02-18

+* Visual memory: 10.2 points moving average, placing me at the 40.53th percentile.
+Not much has changed qualitatively since the last update on 2024-10-15.

+* Reaction time: 276 ms moving average, placing me at at 11.31th percentile.
+Not much has changed qualitatively since the last update on 2024-10-15.

+* Aim trainer: 705 ms moving average, placing me at the 4.34th percentile.
+Not much has changed qualitatively since the last update on 2024-10-15.